Artificial Christmas tree: Lead contamination

 In the past, lead was often used as a stabilizer in PVC, but it is now prohibited by Chinese laws.
 Most PVC materials for making artificial Christmas trees are now using tin as a stabilizer.
 PVC was used in some of the 2007 recalled Chinese toys.
 A 2004 study found that while in general artificial trees pose little health risk from lead contamination, there do exist "worst-case scenarios" where major health risks to young children are present.
 The lead author of the 2004 study, Richard Maas, noted in 2005: "We found that if we leave one of these trees standing for a week, and we wipe under the tree we'll find large amounts of lead dust in many cases under the tree".

-In 2007, U.S. Senator Charles Schumer (D-NY) asked the Consumer Products Safety Commission to investigate lead levels in Chinese imported artificial trees.
+In 2007, U.S. Senator Charles Schumer (D-NY) asked the Consumer Product Safety Commission to investigate lead levels in Chinese imported artificial trees.
 Lead-free artificial Christmas trees do exist; for example, one U.S.-based company uses barium instead of lead as a stabilizer in its PVC trees.
 A 2008 U.S. Environmental Protection Agency report found that as the PVC in artificial Christmas trees aged it began to degrade.
 The report determined that of the 50 million artificial trees in the United States approximately 20 million were 9 or more years old, the point where dangerous lead contamination levels are reached.